-Why is it important to have an inventory?
+Why is it important to have a property inventory?

 Since the introduction of the Tenant deposit scheme (TDS) which came into effect in April 2007, all deposits taken for assured shorthold tenancies must be protected.
-It is important to have a Inventory and schedule of condition in case of damages, disputes at the end of the tenancy.
+It is important to have an inventory report and schedule of condition in case of damages, disputes at the end of the tenancy.
 The TDS were created to protect deposits, and resolve disputes impartially if needed.

 When is an inventory required?

 A new inventory is required when there are new tenants moving into your property or it is being let for the first time.
 It is not necessary to have a new inventory done if your current tenants are renewing their lease.
 If there have been renovations or changes though, we do recommend an updated inventory is recorded, to note any necessary new items or maintenance work.

 It is important to note that a inventory should be done as close to the beginning of the tenancy as possible by a qualified independent property inventory clerk